John 13

 John 13 is the thirteenth chapter of the Gospel of John in the New Testament of the Christian Bible.
-The "latter half" or "closing part" of John's Gospel commences with this chapter.
-The nineteenth-century biblical commentator Alexander Maclaren calls it "the Holy of Holies of the New Testament" and the "most sacred part of the New Testament", as it begins John's record of the events on the last night before the crucifixion of Jesus Christ, emphasising Jesus' love for His disciples, demonstrated in the service of washing their feet, and His commandment that they love one another in the same way.
+The "latter half", "second book", or "closing part" of John's Gospel commences with this chapter.
+The nineteenth-century biblical commentator Alexander Maclaren calls it "the Holy of Holies of the New Testament" and the "most sacred part of the New Testament", as it begins John's record of the events on the last night before the crucifixion of Jesus Christ, emphasising Jesus' love for his disciples, demonstrated in the service of washing their feet, and his commandment that they love one another in the same way.
 The author of the book containing this chapter is anonymous, but early Christian tradition uniformly affirmed that John composed this Gospel.

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 38 verses.

-Textual witnesses

 Some early manuscripts containing the text of this chapter in Greek are: